Things to Do in Greymouth for Couples

 7. Pretend You’re in a Historical Romance at Shantytown

 Experience the West Coast as it used to be in the replica gold-rush town of the Shantytown Heritage Park.
 Wander among the Western-style streets, have a coffee in antique china cups at the cafe, get an old-timey photo at The Golden Nugget Saloon and enjoy a romantic stroll in the rainforest.
 Of course, this an educational experience too, so check out the working sluice gun or sawmill, watch a holographic show about the West Coast’s mining history, and even try your hand at panning for gold.
+Find out more about Shantytown on Viator and Tripadvisor.

 Location: 316 Rutherglen Road Rutherglen, Paroa, approximately 12km (7 miles) from Greymouth town centre.